Dear Future Daughter,

-I see you in Marley Dias, Founder of #1000BlackGirlBooks, who is 13 years old and getting the job done.
+I see you in Marley Dias, Founder of #1000BlackGirlBooks, who is 18 years old and getting the job done.
 When I was even younger than her, I loved books so much that I would get in trouble at night for reading with a flashlight in bed.
 Her spark, her energy and excitement make me smile at the thought of what great things you might do.

 I see you in the book The Hate U Give, written by Angie Thomas, and wonder what kind of childhood I will give you.
 Will it be just like mine or will I make it better?
 Or will I make it worse?
-You could be Starr, or any of the magical black girls Angie wrote into existence pulled from our sad current reality.
+You could be Starr, or any of the magical Black girls Angie wrote into existence pulled from our sad current reality.

-I see you in Tomi Adeyemi who, at just 24 years old, scored one the largest book deals in history AND landed a seven-figure movie deal for her debut novel, “The Children of Blood And Bone” which is rooted in her Nigerian heritage.
+I see you in Tomi Adeyemi who, at just 24 years old, scored one the largest book deals in history AND landed a seven-figure movie deal for her debut novel, The Children of Blood And Bone, which is rooted in her Nigerian heritage.
 Adeyemi describes the fantasy series as “Black Panther but with magic” and I cannot wait to read every page out loud to you one day.

-I see daughter, starting as a bouncing baby and growing into a strong and vibrant young lady, but I can’t see past where I am now.
-Is it because I have not lived that far myself, or is fear of living in a country where too many young women who look like we don’t get to dream as big as their lives should have been long?
+I see you, future daughter, starting as a bouncing baby and growing into a strong and vibrant young lady, but I can’t see past where I am now.
+Is it because I have not lived that far myself, or is fear of living in a country where too many young women who look like us don’t get to dream as big as their lives should have been long?
 Someday soon we will meet and I will learn to see past all my hopes and dreams and just see you.